ChinoUkaegbu/IntrotoIM/April13/README.md

 **Conclusion**

-This was a really cool project to do and I really enjoyed it.
-Working with more parts of the Arduino kit really blows my mind every time as it expands the possibilities for what we can create with the Arduino kit.
+This was a really nice project to do and it's really cool how Arduino and Processing can communicate.